hemashushu/hemashushu.github.io/src/content/posts/2023-01-06-risc-v-development-using-qemu-part-1-minimal-linux/index.en.md

 > It is not possible to create a RISC-V virtual machine using virtualaztion software such as VirtualBox and VMWare.
 This is because these types of software are only capable of creating virtual machine with the same architecture CPU as the host machine.
 For example, on an *x86_64* system, you can only create an *x86_64* virtual machine.
 However, since the computing ability of virtual machines is provided by the physical CPU of the host machine, their performance is typically much higher than that of QEMU.

-## Create RISC-V Linux "Hello World!" program
+## 3. Create a RISC-V Linux "Hello World!" program

 Out objective is to create a RISC-V Linux system.
 To validate that the target system is functional, the most straightforward approach is to write a RISC-V Linux "Hello World!" program and try to execute it on the target system.